Rochester Historical Bowling Society

 corrected so that I don't have to change it every week?

-Write a note to me on your score sheet and I'll have someone at Clover fix it.
+Write a note to me on your score sheet and I'll have someone at the lanes fix it.

 2.6 We have a new person on our team.
 How can we add them to our team lineup in the stats sheets?